jmike/naomi-docs/collection.md

 ##### Returns

-Returns a [bluebird](http://bluebirdjs.com/docs/api-reference.html) promise that will resolve when records are successfully removed.
+Returns a [bluebird](http://bluebirdjs.com/docs/api-reference.html) promise that will resolve when records have been successfully removed.

 ##### Example